Having the right blog tools and resources can make all the difference in your success as a blogger.

 Now I use self-hosted landing pages on my own URL and make them gorgeous with Thrive Architect (don’t believe me, check out my landing page for my freebie below #71, or my sales page for my course #112 below).
 Need to embed video, add a sign-up form, add HTML codes, directly connect with your email provider…Thrive Architect can do that!

 #71.
-Create Your Stellar Lead Magnet Challenge – Shameless pitch for something pretty darn awesome (in my humble opinion)… Grab my free 5 day challenge designed to help you finally master a strategic lead magnet that attracts buyers not just readers.
+Lead Magnets That Sell, Challenge – Shameless pitch for something pretty darn awesome (in my humble opinion)… Grab my free 5 day challenge designed to help you finally master a strategic lead magnet that attracts buyers not just readers.
 It’s the perfect resource to help you create something strategic that grows your email list.

 #72.
 The Ultimate Set of Lead Magnet Templates – Yet another shameless plug ahead!
 Once you know HOW to create a strategic lead magnet grab my set of premium lead magnet templates to save you a TON of design time.
 This bundle has fully customizable PDF lead magnets built in Canva.
 I include training videos, branding guides, font inspiration, and so much more.
 Don’t forget this bundle also includes gorgeous Pinterest and Instagram templates!